FacebookTwitterLinkedInImprimer

 CARA -logo

-IFPEN is one of the founding members of CARA, the Auvergne-Rhône-Alpes region competitiveness cluster, set up to support changes in urban transport systems and represent the local car and industrial vehicle sector.
+IFPEN is one of the founding members of CARA, the Auvergne-Rhône-Alpes region competitiveness cluster set up to support changes in urban transport systems and represent the 6 sectors: automobile, industrial vehicle, guided air transport, river transport, rail, bicycle & micromobility.

 NEXTMOVE: FOR MORE ENVIRONMENTALLY-FRIENDLY TRANSPORT